 We add the relevant class for the previous check (whether the script is already loaded or not), and then append the script to the body element of the page.

-The last action is simply to define an event listener that listens for a click on the search icon on the site.
+The last step is to define an event listener that listens for a click on the search icon.
 When this happens, we call the loadScript function with the URL of our script.

 let searchInput = document.querySelector('#trigger-overlay');